Khanejo/domainspoof-detector/README.md

 # domainspoof-detector
 This utility is a django based project that checks implimentation and configuration of protocols like SPF, DKIM, DMARC and DNS to find out if the mailing server is spoofable or not !!

+Run it by installing django and requirements.txt and then ``` python3 manage.py runserver --noreload --nothreading ```

 ![image1](screenshot/img7.png?raw=true "Results obtained from the tool")

 According to our tool,experiment was conducted on the top 10 mailing service providers: